cloudfoundry-attic/v3-capi-docs/source/includes/packages/_list.md

 }
 ```

-This endpoint retrieves all the packages.
+This endpoint retrieves the packages the user has access to.

 ### Body Parameters